jessicafeng825/Hui-feng-Portfolio/content/project/OverwriteTools/index.md

 ---
 title: Overdraw rate analysis and debugging tool
-summary: This project realized the display of the overdraw-related indicators of each camera during the debugging of the mobile game, so as to detect and troubleshoot the overdraw problem in the mobile game.
+summary: This project is a tool forr showing the overdraw rate both in Unity Editor and in running Game. it realized the display of the overdraw-related indicators of each camera during the debugging of the mobile game, so as to detect and troubleshoot the overdraw problem in the mobile game.
 tags:
 - Tools